-Ellen White wrote, 'As the mother teaches her children to obey her because they love her, she is teaching them the first lessons in the Christian life.
-The mother's love represents to the child the love of Christ, and the little ones who trust and obey their mother are learning to trust and obey the Saviour.'-The Desire of Ages, page 515.
-The education that is given to children in their early years is extremely important.
-Any character trait that is not taught a child before he is three will be increasingly difficult to teach him after that age (see Child Guidance, page 194).
+Ellen White wrote, "As the mother teaches her children to obey her because they love her, she is teaching them the first lessons in the Christian life.
+The mother's love represents to the child the love of Christ, and the little ones who trust and obey their mother are learning to trust and obey their mother are learning to trust and obey the Saviour."-The Desire of Ages, p.
+515. The education that is given to children in their early years is extremely important.
+Any character trait that is not taught a child before he is 3 will be increasingly difficult to teach him after that age (see Child Guidance, p.
+194).

-Ellen White further says, 'Let selfishness, anger, and self-will have its course for the first three years of a child's life, and it will be hard to bring it to submit to wholesome discipline.
+Ellen White further says, "Let self-ishness, anger, and self-will have its course for the first three years of a child's life, and it will be hard to bring it to submit to wholesome discipline.
 Its disposition has become soured; it delights in having its own way; parental control is distasteful.
-These evil tendencies grow with its growth, until in manhood supreme selfishness and a lack of self-control place him at the mercy of the evils that run riot in our land.'- Temperance, page 177.
+These evil tendencies grow with its growth, until in manhood supreme selfishness and a lack of self-control place him at the mercy of the evils that run riot in our land."-Temperance, p.
+177.

-If adults accustomed to thinking evil thoughts wish to begin to 'think no evil', their minds must be renewed.
+If adults accustomed to thinking evil thoughts wish to begin to "think no evil," their minds must be renewed.
 Think how much pain, trouble, injury, and misery are inflicted on innocent sufferers by people whose minds are unrenewed and whose evil thoughts are not subdued and controlled.
 Much of the blame must be laid to faulty early home education.